 I set out from Chicago early one morning headed for Miami and my new career.
-The VW van was loaded to the top, packed and pig slow.
-I ground down through Indiana, Tennessee and Georgia, Highway 41, old fashioned two lane for most of the way.
+The VW was loaded to the top, packed and pig slow.
+I ground down through Indiana, Tennessee and Georgia on Highway 41, old fashioned two lane most of the way.
 Herschell hadn’t mentioned paying for motels and I was afraid I’d run out of money so I just kept on driving.
-In the mountains the cold chilled the cab till I shivered uncontrollably, shaking my way through the night.
-There was nothing on the little road snaking through the mountains but me and the big rigs rushing the other way, sailing past me a few feet away, sucking the little Vdub towards them in their wake.
-I drove through the long night freezing cursing and scraping frost from the inside of the windshield until the lights of a roadside cafe would gleam up in the darkness.
-Quick inside, a cup of coffee with lots of sugar and cream and when my hands had thawed enough to feel them back to the cab and drive another fifty miles.
+In the mountains the cold chilled the cab till I shivered uncontrollably.
+There was nothing but me headed south on the twisty mountain road but the big rigs rushing north, sailing by a few feet away, sucking the little van towards them in their wake.
+I drove through the long night freezing, cursing and scraping frost from the windshield until I’d see the lights of a roadside cafe glowing up in the darkness.
+Quick inside, order a cup of coffee with lots of cream and sugar and when my hands had thawed enough jump back in the cab and drive another fifty miles.

 The movie that everyone remembers is Blood Feast, a story about a mad caterer who kills women and cuts off their body parts to make a feast for an ancient Egyptian goddess.
 It’s the first gore film.

 The killer stalks the girl, overpowers her, cuts out her brain.
 Oh wait, I forgot to mention, this is a public beach.
-A crowd of tourists has gathered to watch us shoot.
+A crowd of tourists has gathered to watch us film.
 When they see that bloody head, see Mal Arnold raise the dripping brain high up in the air they freak, they remember their children are watching.
 There’s lots of hands over eyes and the crowd quickly thins but the ones that remain, ahh that’s interesting.
 They like what they see, they cheer.